-The National Board for Safeguarding Children in the Catholic Church in Ireland (NBSCCCI) was asked by the Sponsoring Bodies, namely the Irish Episcopal Conference, the Conference of Religious of Ireland and the Irish Missionary Union, to undertake a comprehensive review of safeguarding practice within and across all the Church authorities on the island of Ireland.
+The National Board for Safeguarding Children in the Catholic Church in Ireland in Ireland (NBSCCCI) was asked by the Sponsoring Bodies, namely the Irish Episcopal Conference, the Conference of Religious of Ireland and the Irish Missionary Union, to undertake a comprehensive review of safeguarding practice within and across all the Church authorities on the island of Ireland.

-The NBSCCCI is aware that some religious congregations have ministries that involve direct contact with children while others do not.
-In religious congregations that have direct involvement with children, reviews of child safeguarding have been undertaken by measuring their practice compliance against all seven Church standards.
-Where a religious congregation no longer has, or never had ministry involving children and has not received any allegation of sexual abuse, the NBSCCCI reviews are conducted using a shorter procedure.
-The size, age and activity profiles of religious congregations can vary significantly and the NBSCCCI accepts that it is rational that the form of review be tailored to the profile of each Church authority, where the ministry with children is limited or non-existent.
-The procedure for assessment of safeguarding practice with such congregations is set out in the contents page of this report.
-The NBSCCCI welcomes that in order to have full openness, transparency and accountability, religious congregations that do not have ministry with children have made requests to have their safeguarding practice examined and commented upon.
+The NBSCCCI is aware that some religious Congregations have ministries that involve direct contact with children while others do not.
+In religious Congregations that have direct involvement with children, reviews of child safeguarding have been undertaken by measuring their practice compliance against all seven Church standards.
+Where a religious Congregation no longer has, or never had ministry involving children and has not received any allegation of sexual abuse, the NBSCCCI reviews are conducted using a shorter procedure.

+The size, age and activity profiles of religious Congregations can vary significantly and the NBSCCCI accepts that it is rational that the form of review be tailored to the profile of each Church authority, where the ministry with children is limited or non-existent.
+The procedure for assessment of safeguarding practice with such Congregations is set out in the contents page of this report.
+The NBSCCCI welcomes that in order to have full openness, transparency and accountability, religious Congregations that do not have ministry with children have made requests to have their safeguarding practice examined and commented upon.

 The purpose of this review remains the same and it is to confirm that current safeguarding practice complies with the standards set down within the guidance issued by the Sponsoring Bodies in February 2009 Safeguarding Children: Standards and Guidance Document for the Catholic Church in Ireland and that all known allegations and concerns had been appropriately dealt with.
-To achieve this task, safeguarding practice in each of these Church Authorities is reviewed through an examination of policy and procedures and through interviews with key personnel involved both within and external to the religious congregation.
+To achieve this task, safeguarding practice in each of these Church authorities is reviewed through an examination of policy and procedures, and through interviews with key personnel involved both within and external to the religious Congregation.

-This report contains the findings of the Review of Safeguarding Practice within the Society of the Daughters of the Heart of Mary undertaken by the NBSCCCI in line with the request made to it by the Sponsoring Bodies.
+This report contains the findings of the Review of Safeguarding Practice within the Congregation of the Sisters of Adoration and Reparation undertaken by the NBSCCCI in line with the request made to it by the Sponsoring Bodies.

-The findings of the review have been shared with a reference group before being submitted to the Regional Superior of the Daughters of the Heart of Mary, along with any recommendations arising from the findings.
-The review is not based on a review of case material as during the relevant time period there were no allegations made against members of the congregation that were within the Terms of Reference.
-There also were no allegations in respect of other forms of abuse within the time period, in respect of deceased and living members of the Society.
-The review therefore is primarily based on policies and procedures made available plus interviews with key personnel involved in the safeguarding process within the congregation, particularly in the services run by the congregation.
+The findings of the review have been shared with a reference group before being submitted to the Superior General, Mother Mary Josephine Caldwell along with any recommendations arising from the findings.
+The review is not based on a review of case material as during the relevant time period there were no allegations made against members of the Congregation that were within the Terms of Reference.
+There also were no allegations in respect of other forms of abuse within the time period, in respect of deceased and living members of the Congregation.
+The review therefore is primarily based on policies and procedures made available plus interviews with key personnel involved in the safeguarding process within the Congregation, particularly in the services run by the Congregation.